|

 rescued a fawn from a dog that had a hold of it (needless

-to say that dog ain't never gonna chase another
+to say that dog never got to chase another

 one---EVER!).
 We "doctored" up the fawn and he